NOAA-GSL/wxvx/README.md

 │ baseline:          │ Description of the baseline dataset       │
 │   compare:         │   Verify and/or plot forecast?            │
 │   name:            │   Dataset descriptive name                │
+│   type:            │   Either 'grid' or 'point'                │
 │   url:             │   Template for baseline GRIB file URLs    │ │ cycles:            │ Cycles to verify                          │
 │   start:           │   First cycle                             │